 They help safeguard the economy and prevent another depression

 Many argue that World War II, not the New Deal, ended the Depression.
 However, if FDR had spent as much on the New Deal as he did during the War, it would have ended the Depression.
 From 1932, when the New Deal was launched, to 1941, when Japan attacked Pearl Harbor, spending only increased the debt by $3 billion.
-In 1942, defense spending added $23 billion to the debt, and $64 billion in 1943.
+In 1942, defence spending added $23 billion to the debt and $64 billion in 1943.

 If that much had been spent on the New Deal, it would have been enough to end the Depression.
 In fact, WWII had its roots in the Depression.
 Financial stress made people desperate enough to elect Hitler as Chancellor in 1933.
 If FDR had spent enough on the New Deal to end the Depression before Hitler consolidated his power, World War II might never have happened.